JnBrymn/JnBrymn.github.io/_drafts/your-ai-girlfriend.md

 Eventually, if we're dealing with infinite space and time, then why not just pre-calculate all _possible_ next steps in the state (using whatever computer you wanted), and then assemble all these steps into a giant book.
 Then to simulate the brain, you just start out at some arbitrary initial state, and the book would tell you which page to go to next and which page to go to after that - ad infinitum.
 Your "simulation" is just the flipping of pages in a giant book.
 And we are exactly back where we started, in the Chinese Room.

-As prehaps you now agree(?), there is no ghost in this machine.
-It's not in the medium of computation, it's not in the algorithm being computed, and it's not in the computation itself – that is unless some form of _magic_ somehow embues these things with consciousness.
+There is no ghost in this machine.
+Where would it live?
+It's not in the algorithm being computed, and it's not in the computation itself.
+The only way for conscious to come out of all of that is if some _magic_ somehow animates these things with consciousness.
 That is quite the leap in logic though.
 There's no reason that such magic should exist.

+## Consciousness – It Must Require Special Hardware

+If you have followed my logic to this point and if you agree with it, then consciousness can not be held inside a computer.
+But there _is_ consciousness.
+I'm conscious.
+Maybe you are too!
+So it must be that brains, and nerves are somehow special.
+It must be that you need two things.
+You need the correct algorithms and computation – the software – and you _also_ need some appropriate medium for the computations – the hardware.

+There's a problem, though.
+The whole assumption from the previous section is that, in principle, every action that happens in the brain can be modeled and described mathematically.
+We've reasoned about how the computational bits can generate the exact behavior of a human, and we've also reasoned about how consciousness can not live inside computation.
+But since the brain can be described completely in the language of math, there is nothing that it can do that is not contained inside that which is computable.
+The brain can not produce consciousness.
+What's more, as we understand more and more about the laws of nature, there is no reason to believe that _any_ physical system can not be described in the language of math.
+Everything is computable, therefore nothing is conscious.

+Bah!
+Surely not.
+Quantum mechanics after all!
+In the simulation of the brain, we're just assuming that the brain operates by classical mechanics.
+If we move to quantum mechanics, there's we'll find it, something that can not be computed... a hardware amenable to consciousness.

+I still don't think so!
+Even if we allow for quantum mechanics, we still have a physical system that can be completely described and calculated mathematically.
+Yes, those calculations become almost unimaginably more complicated than in a classical system, but they are computable, meaning that that poor bastard on endless desert plains could still simulate us by moving rocks around according to the correct rules.

-START HERE
+START HERE - mention the possibility with waveform collapse

 I need to show that this implies that physicalism also can't imply consciousness

+Even QM systems can be moeled mathematically.
+And every physical system can be modeled mathematically.

 ---

-- So if you assume computation can lead to consciousness, then you seem to be implicitly assuming a very strange form of magic wherein rocks in a desert or a book that is being flipped in a pattern can have experience.
-Simply put - computation by itself can never lead to consciousness because all computation can be driven to this absurd act of simulation which feels obviously non-conscious
 - Then the answer must be that calculation upon the correct substrate will lead to consciousness.
 You need both the correct software (the calculations) and hardware (the thing that does the calculation).
 Rocks in an infinite desert and book pages seems dumb.
 But we have one good example of a combination that works – we're conscious (well...
 I am... but we're not going to get into Solipsism).
 So we just need to define what types of substrates are good for consciousness (since nerves obviously are)
   - There's a problem already.
 Neurons can themselves be modeled on a computer - and in principle, if we learn enough about them we can simulate them to an arbitrary degree of precision.
 So, we're back in the Chinese Room
   - Well wait - quantum mechanics - poof.
 Everything is really at it's teeny-tiny core, governed by QM, including neurons.
 And we barely understand it, so that's where the magic is hiding. –– not so fast.
 Even though we can't agree on how quantum mechanics is interpreted, the equations that govern it are well established.
 They lead to phenomenally complex calculations, but they are calculations.
 And we've already got a poor guy shoving rocks around in an infinite desert... that's sufficient!
 So we're still in the same place.